Mormonism and polygamy: Types of polygamous marriages

 There were two types of polygamous marriages in the LDS Church: eternity-only and time-and-eternity.
 Eternity-only polygamous marriages applied only in the afterlife and time-and-eternity marriages applied both in mortal life and in the afterlife.
 Smith had sexual relations with some of his wives; others, he had no sexual relations with.

 Polyandry

 Other types of polygamous marriages in the early LDS Church were polyandrous (literally "many men") in contrast to polygynous marriages.
 In polyandrous marriages one woman was married to more than one living husband at the same time.
-Examples of prominent Latter-Day Saint women who at some point practiced polyandry included Zina D. H. Young, Patty Bartlett Sessions, Sarah M. Cleveland, and Mary Elizabeth Rollins Lightner.
+Examples of prominent Mormon women who at some point practiced polyandry included Zina D. H. Young, Patty Bartlett Sessions, Sarah M. Cleveland, and Mary Elizabeth Rollins Lightner.
 Prominent men who were in polyandrous marriages included presidents Joseph Smith and Brigham Young, as well as the apostles Heber C. Kimball and Orson Hyde.
-Smith married 14 women who were currently married to their living husband.
+Smith married 14 women who were simultaneously married to their living husband.